 Regions¶

 Regions are ‘groups’ of atoms within a ChemicalSystem.
-Regions are used for some of the AMS driver and its engines features, but they can also be useful tools for bookkeeping and manipulations (see also the AMS documentation on Regions).
+Regions are used for some of the AMS driver and engine features, but they can also be useful tools for bookkeeping and manipulations (see also the AMS documentation on Regions).

 Here is a simple example showing how to create and use regions: